LeadWYRE — Precision-Engineered Revenue Systems

 The Long-Term Sleepers

 These leads have been dormant for a longer period (e.g., 6-18 months).
 Their needs might have changed significantly, or they might have forgotten about your initial interaction.
 Reactivating these requires a more compelling, value-driven approach to re-establish relevance.
+A good example is a past webinar attendee from a year ago who might now be ready for a solution you offer.

 The Truly Unresponsive